Where the memo ends, we begin.

 -

-We establish the operational presence, local relationships, and structural foundations that allow clients to function effectively in new or complex markets.
+We establish the operational presence, local relationships, and structural foundations that allow clients to function effectively in complex or frontier markets.

 This is typically engaged when a client is entering a new market, building out a cross-border operation, or structuring a commercial initiative where they need more than advice.
 They need someone on the ground who can make it work.